iterative/dvc.org/content/docs/dvclive/ml-frameworks/sklearn.md

 DVCLive allows you to easily add experiment tracking capabilities to your Scikit-learn projects.

-## About Scikit-learn

-[Scikit-learn](https://scikit-learn.org/) is an open source machine learning library that supports supervised and unsupervised learning.
-It also provides various tools for model fitting, data preprocessing, model selection, model evaluation, and many other utilities.

 ## Usage

 To start using DVCLive, add a few modifications to your training code in **any**